fmipp/py-fmipp/README.md

 Windows
 -------

-* run "python -m pip install fmipp"
+* run `python -m pip install fmipp`
-    *  it might be nescessary to set the flag "--prefer-binaries" if pip chooses to install not a wheel but source distribution as default
+    *  it might be nescessary to set the flag `--prefer-binaries` if pip chooses to install not a wheel but source distribution as default
-    *  to redownload the package instead of using a cached version, set the flag "--no-cache-dir"
+    *  to redownload the package instead of using a cached version, set the flag `--no-cache-dir`

 Linux
 -----